 If the panel is satisfied, it will re-issue you a certificate of registration in the General Class.
 If the panel is not satisfied, it may direct you to complete a retraining or refresher program, or it may impose terms, conditions and/or limitations on your certificate of registration.
 You may also be required to undergo a peer and practice assessment once you are reinstated.

 If you have been registered in the Inactive Class for more than two years, you should submit your reinstatement application well in advance of the (intended) employment start date.

 For more information, view the Inactive Certificate of Registration and Reinstatement to the General Class Policy.

 Applying to the Inactive Class

-If you wish to apply to the Inactive Class, you must first apply to the General Class and meet all of the requirements for entry.
+You cannot apply to the Inactive Class directly.
+If you wish to apply to the Inactive Class, you must first become registered in the General Class.

 There is a one-time application fee of $50 to apply for Inactive status.
 The annual fee is $200.
 When you choose to re-enter the General Class, you pay the annual pro-rated registration fee, as described here.

 To apply, download and complete a copy of the fillable Application for an Inactive Certificate of Registration, print and email it, with the subject line "Change of Status".
 You can also mail it to: